DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-21-suitability-to-work-with-children.md

 If we put the information at the bottom of the provider form, then providers will be less likely to dismiss candidates who disclose something out of hand, because they will have reviewed the rest of their application already.

-(Note: Putting the section at the bottom won’t prevent users from looking at that section first and making a decision, but it should help with a user’s unconscious bias – those who might unknowingly dismiss someone because they disclosed something.)
+(Note: Putting the section at the bottom will not prevent users from looking at that section first and making a decision, but it should help with a user’s unconscious bias – those who might unknowingly dismiss someone because they disclosed something.)

 ## Questions